gnolang/genesis/CONSTITUTION.md

 > TODO: Add mission and objectives

-The mission of go.land is...
+The mission of gno.land is...

 The objectives of gno.land are: